davidesarra/notex/README.md

 # NoTeX

-NoTeX is simple CLI application to convert Markdown files into LaTeX-processed PDF files.
+NoTeX is a CLI application to convert Markdown files into LaTeX-processed PDF files.

 The title of the PDF is taken from the metadata or from the first-level header (`# Header`).